jklappert/FireFly/README.md

 ## Converting Mathematica expressions to C++ code
 Sometimes the black box is not provided by a code but some Mathematica expressions.
 For this purpose FireFly provides a script to convert Mathematica functions to compilable C++ code.
-This can be useful by performing algebraic computations on large functions.
+This can be useful by performing algebraic computations on large functions (see also the parser of FireFly).
 The functions have to be provided as a file in which a list of functions (expression or string) is stored, e.g.,

 ```
 {x+y,2*x+z,...}